isabella232/ios-contact-picker/readme.md

 cell.textLabel.text = [NSString stringWithFormat:@"%@ %@", [object firstName], [object lastName]];
 ```

 Now we’ll be able to properly display cells.
-Next, go to prepareForSegue:sender and replace NSDate with CContact.
+Next, go to `prepareForSegue:sender` and replace **NSDate** with **CContact**.

-Time to move onto fillContacts.
+Time to move onto `fillContacts`.
 Let’s be a bit specific as to what information we want to keep track of.
 We’ll impose the following conditions

 * A contact must have at least one number
 * A contact’s number will be omitted if it is not a U.S. number

-First, add the following code to fillContacts:
+First, add the following code to `fillContacts`:

 ```objective-c
    ABAddressBookRef addressBookRef = ABAddressBookCreateWithOptions(NULL, nil);